 What is dogging-in anyway?
 And which is the best breed for the job?
-Ellena Swift comments
+Ellena Swift explains in Shooting Times

 Dogging-in means using a dog to push straying pheasants from the boundaries of a shoot back into the middle.

-- The art of pushing wandering poults back to the more desirable areas of the shoot can be extremely time-consuming and impossible without a canine helper.
+- It is the art of pushing wandering poults back to the more desirable areas of the shoot.
+It certainly is an art too

-- The dogging-in dog must work steadily, without picking any of the birds (known as pegging).
+- The dogging-in dog doing the job must work steadily, without picking any of the birds (known as pegging).

 - The most common breed of dog used by keepers is the spaniel, renowned for its ability to hunt tightly to its handler, quarter and sit to flush.